Human Resource (HR) services contact details

 International employees get a tax card from Helsinki Area Tax Office (Hämeentie 15, Helsinki) which can issue the Finnish personal ID in case an employee does not already have it.

-International House Helsinki provides tax counselling to international employees but are unable to issue the Finnish personal ID at the moment.
+International House Helsinki provides tax counselling to international employees but are unable to issue the Finnish personal ID.

 Principles of taxation are based on the duration of the stay.
 If you stay in Finland less than 6 months, your tax percentage is 35% (you get a tax-at-source card) or if you stay over 6 months, you get a tax card for progressive taxation.
 In progressive taxation your tax percentage depends on your wage – the more you earn, the higher is the tax percentage.